Martmists-GH/fabric-mod-wishlist/.github/ISSUE_TEMPLATE/mod-suggestion.md

 ### Details

-- Does a Forge version of this mod exist? <yes/no>
+- Does a Forge/Bukkit/etc version of this mod exist? <yes/no>
-    - If yes, what is the link to the github/curseforge? <link>
+    - If yes, what is the link to the github/curseforge/etc? <link>
 - Does a Fabric version of this mod exist for an older MC version? <yes/no>
     - If yes, what is the link to the github/curseforge? <link>